jenkinsci/vectorcast-execution-plugin/README.md

 For non-pipeline jobs, JUnit publisher will fail any environments published without test results.
 If you have an environment with no test results, you will need to manually check the box "Do not fail the build on empty test results" in the Publish JUnit test result report configuration.

-### Potential lost off requirements information
+### Potential loss off requirements information

 For customers using VectorCAST's requirements gateway, there's a potential for loss of requirements data when running test environments in parallel while using a shared requriments database.

 ## Change Log

+### Version 0.74 (9 Sep 2022)
+- Fixed findbugs related warnings.
+- Restructured and commented Jenkinsfile base for pipeline jobs
+- Added catchError to additional tools stage

-### Version 0.73 (22 July 2022)
+### Version 0.73 (22 Aug 2022)
-- Pathing issue fixed
+- Fixed support for entering a Windows path for PC Lint Plus or Squore commands.
-- Continuous integration license checkbox fixed
+- Fixed support for Continuous Integration Licenses.
-- Fixed python issues
+- Fixed support for System Test Environments with Squore.
-- Fixed issue with default TI project name
+- Fixed issue when TESTinsights project name is not given, it is named after the job.

 ### Version 0.72 (24 May 2022)
 - Support was removed for the deprecated VectorCAST Multi-Jobs.
 Users should create VectorCAST Pipeline Jobs in place of VectorCAST Multi-Jobs.
 - Previously, VectorCAST Jobs were executed on the built-in node by default.
 Now, when creating new VectorCAST Job, the user must provide the name of the node that the job should be executed on.
 Jenkins advises against running builds on the built-in node.
 See [Controller Isolation](https://www.jenkins.io/doc/book/security/controller-isolation/) for more information.